Write It Right: Documentation and authorization requirements for automotive repair dealers

 Are records required to have a unique identifier?

-Yes, all records associated with a specific job must have a unique identifier linking the records to that specific job.
+Yes, all records associated with a specific transaction must have a unique identifier linking the records to that specific transaction.
 (CCR § 3358(e))

 Business conduct